Managing Spark on Kubernetes Using Helm Charts and Spark Operator

 • kubectl: Ensure that you have kubectl installed and configured to interact with your Kubernetes cluster.

-• Helm: Ensure you have Helm installed.
+• Helm: Ensure you have Helm version 3.x or later installed.

 You can find all necessary images in the https://hub.docker.com/u/maprtech repository.